alonsobm/todo-k8s/README.md

 ## Improvements

-Due to time, I think there are several improvements that can be done to the app, like JSON validation, which I am not doing,use https and create ssl certificates via let's encrypt, improve the error handling via creating different errors.
+Due to time, I think there are several improvements that can be done to the app, like JSON validation, which I am not doing,use https and create ssl certificates via let's encrypt, improve the error handling via creating different errors, and inform the client what was happened.

 Other missing feature is shutdown process, which for an environment like kubernetes, where pods are going up and down, is important to ensure the finish pending requests, We can create a channel to receive OS signals, spin up the http server in other goroutine and wait to receive a signal from that channel, and then shutdown the httpServer.
 In some cases, I am passing up the error so the client can read some SQL errors, that should not.
 High availability in the server is achieved since I have configured the Kubernetes cluster with two nodes, but not in db, that can be solved configuring the managed Postgres service that Digital Ocean have.
-A swagger can also be nice to have in order to interact with the server, but again
+A swagger can also be nice to have in order to interact with the server, but again, time is necessary for this.